 Other than scheduled breaks, applicants are not permitted to leave the view of their web camera unless they finish the session early and upload their answer.

 In the afternoon, multiple-choice questions will be split into two 90-minute sessions, each containing 50 questions.
 There will be a 15-minute break between the sessions, followed by a 10-minute login period.
 Other than the scheduled break, applicants are not permitted to leave the view of their web camera unless they finish early and upload their answer.

 If you are unable to verify your identification and begin the session within the 10-minute login period, you will not be allowed to enter the session.
 Once you begin the exam session, you may not leave the session for any reason.

 Uploading Answer and Proctoring Files

-The exam file contains your answers to the four essay questions and the two multiple-choice sessions.
-Upload the exam files and remote proctoring files as soon as possible after the exam and no later than the deadline: November 18, 2020 at 12:00 p.m.
-(PST)
+The exam answer file contains your answers to the four essay questions and the two multiple-choice sessions.
+Upload the answer files and remote proctoring files as soon as possible after the exam and no later than the deadline: November 18, 2020, at 12:00 p.m.
+(PST).

 Do NOT delete or uninstall Examplify or any Examplify Program Directory Files or Folders until results for the exam have been released.

 If there is a problem with the uploading of your answers, you will be notified.
 You may be required to contact ExamSoft for assistance in retrieving the file remotely or be asked to physically provide your laptop computer to ExamSoft or to the Office of Admissions so that efforts can be made to retrieve the encrypted backup copy of the exam answer(s) from your laptop computer’s hard drive.